Death and state funeral of George V: Vigil of the Princes

 During the lying in state, the catafalque was guarded at all times by twelve men; four Yeomen of the Guard, four Gentlemen-at-Arms, and four officers of the Household Division, either the Foot Guards or the Household Cavalry.
 The guard was changed every twenty minutes, except for the Yeomen who were relieved every hour.

 At midnight, after attending a state dinner at Buckingham Palace for the visiting dignitaries including five kings, the late king's four surviving sons, King Edward VIII, the Duke of York, the Duke of Gloucester, and the Duke of Kent, stood vigil replacing the four guards officers.
 This event became known as the Vigil of the Princes.
 They were dressed respectively in the full dress uniforms of the Welsh Guards, the Scots Guards, the 10th Royal Hussars and the Royal Navy.
-It was reported that many of the passing mourners failed to recognise the princes.
+It was reported that many of the passing mourners failed to recognise the King and the princes.

 London to Windsor

-The funeral procession began at 09:45 on Tuesday, 28 January, with the tolling of Big Ben.
+The funeral procession began at 9:45 am on Tuesday, 28 January, with the tolling of Big Ben.
 The coffin was placed on the Royal Navy State Funeral Gun Carriage, drawn by a team of 142 naval ratings.
 Following the gun carriage on foot were the king and the Royal Dukes, after which came the kings of Denmark, Norway, Romania, Bulgaria and Belgium, along with the President of France and other dignitaries.
 The queen, the Princess Royal and the Royal Duchesses travelled in horse-drawn state coaches.
 The procession was watched by huge crowds along the route, often twelve deep, many of whom had braved overnight rain.
 Some 150 members of the public had to be taken to hospital and it was reported that first aiders had treated 10,000 cases of fainting.
 In some places, the crowd had burst through the police cordon, delaying the proceedings by 22 minutes.
 The route from Westminster Hall passed down Whitehall to Trafalgar Square, under Admiralty Arch into The Mall, turning into St James's Street and then along Piccadilly to Hyde Park Corner.
 Entering Hyde Park, the procession passed along the East Carriage Road to Marble Arch and from there to Paddington Station via Edgware Road.